The best rock albums of all time: 60 greatest rock albums

 Key Track: Hysteria

-45. Meat Loaf - Bat Out Of Hell
+59. Meat Loaf - Bat Out Of Hell II: Back Into Hell

 Look past the catsuits, past the moustaches, past the jokey videos and you will find an almost faultless rock record underneath.
 The messy follow-up album and band split (they're back together now though) has obscured the fact that there was a reason this album catapulted The Darkness to acclaim: it's incredible.
 Ten tracks of brilliant riffing, superbly constructed songs and virtuoso guitar playing with their influences worn proudly on their sleeves.
 Plus, any band that can make a genuinely moving track featuring lyrics about ping-pong and badminton deserves their place on this list.